RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

   phase: Succeeded                                  <----------- Now it has finished the migration
 ~~~

 Finally view the `vmi` object and you can see the new underlying host (was *ocp4-worker3*, now it's *ocp4-worker1*); your environment may have different source and destination hosts, depending on where `rhel8-server-ocs` was initially scheduled.
+Don't forget to `ctrl-c`out of the running watch command.

 ```execute-1
 oc get vmi